Problems of regulation

 - energy and obesity

-I added this short article in a rush to build on later as I wanted to make the point that movement forces out bodies to regulate themselves properly.
-I was shown much of this clearly in lectures during my degree and found studies to back this up over time but I have never found the time to elaborate on this and bring the deeper detail.
+I added this short article in a rush to build on later, as I wanted to make the point that movement forces our bodies to regulate themselves properly.
+I was shown much of this clearly in lectures during my degree and found studies to back this up over time, but I have never found the time to elaborate on this and bring the deeper detail.

 In How activity and exercise improves your health I do make this point but here I was leaving a reminder to go into the detail and science behind each point to make it clear how the simple act of good regular movement helps and generally prevents major health problems.
 If a pill did this you would happily pay a huge price but because it comes from free and also because movement is promoted in boring and/or intense ways (depending on how you see it) most people are put off or doing the wrong kinds of movement to get the benefits.